ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Touch Interaction.rst

             width: 1000
             height: 1000

-.. rubric:: Corkboards
-   :name: corkboards

-*Corkboards* shows another use for
-`Flickable </sdk/apps/qml/QtQuick/touchinteraction/#flickable>`_ , with
-QML types within the flickable object that respond to mouse and keyboard interaction.
+*Corkboards* shows another use for `Flickable </sdk/apps/qml/QtQuick/touchinteraction/#flickable>`_ , with QML types within the flickable object that respond to mouse and keyboard interaction.
 This behavior does not require special code as the Qt Quick types already cooperate with the Flickable type for accepting touch events.

 Files: